ManageIQ/guides/coding_style_and_standards.md

 ## Error and Issue Reporting

-* Under no circumstances should customer names or customer related information be referenced in Github issues, error reports, commits, or pull requests.
+* Under no circumstances should customer names or customer related information be referenced in GitHub issues, error reports, commits, or pull requests.
 * For UI errors, the error message and stack trace are usually in production.log.
 A snippet from there with the entire UI transaction is needed, including the error message and the stack trace.
 A UI transaction starts with something that looks like

   ```